 FTI said the performance was also driven by consumers moving to more affordable alcohol brands as their incomes declined.
 The biggest impact on the beer and ready-to-drink sectors came from curfews and on premises restrictions.
 Consumers rushing to stockpile on beverages with a longer shelf life like spirits and wines, and post-ban stockouts, also played a role.

-The industry employs 415 000 people, and the report estimates that 200 200 jobs will be lost in both the formal and informal sectors.
+The industry employs 415 000 people, and the report estimates that 200 200 jobs could be lost in both the formal and informal sectors.

 The state will also be one of the bans biggest losers, with an estimated R29.3 billion tax revenue loss (excluding excise) and a R8.7 billion direct excise revenue loss.